JustinHuPrime/DataPackCrafter/docs/quickstart.md

 ## Variables, lists, and string interpolations

-You can define variables with `let` blocks, which each create a new scope:
+You can define variables with `let` blocks, which create new scopes with the variable(s) added:

 ```
 let x = 2+2, y = 3 {